 Interested in buying a Climote heating control, or not willing to commit to a wireless thermostat just yet?
-In this series of articles investigating smart thermostats in Ireland, we’ve dug down deep to find out about the pros and cons of the Climote, and the best Climote deals and reviews.
+In this article we investigate smart thermostats in Ireland, including the pros and cons of the Climote, the Climote app, reviews and where you can buy Climote devices.
 Read on to find out more.

 If you do opt to invest in a Climote, parting with your cash might be made easier with the knowledge that Climote is an Irish company.
 Climote has beaten out the Google Nest offering on several occasions, to win several important contracts.